Instant Network Transfers

 Step 4.
 Create a Unified Funds Transfer Quote

 Before you can initiate a card-to-card Unified Funds Transfer, you must first request a quote for the fees to present to the user.
-All fees come out of the subscriber's financial account.
+All fees come out of your financial account.

 To create a quote for fees, set the following inputs: